CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-balrog.md

  - A Ringwraith may carry items, but such items have no effect.
  - Ringwraiths never make corruption checks, and corruption hazards may not be played on Ringwraiths.
  - A Ringwraith may not use a site path that contains Coastal Sea regions.
- - A Ringwraith's company may not use region movement.[^modecard]
+ - A Ringwraith's company may not use region movement.
  - If a body check against a Ringwraith is exactly equal to 7 or 8, then Ringwraith is returned to your hand.
 You do not lose the game if your Ringwraith is removed in this fashion—you may bring such a Ringwraith back into play the same way you revealed him.
  - The full _Middle-earth: Lidless Eye_ rules include provisions for Ringwraith followers (p.
 58).